Advertiser Disclosure

 Wednesday to Sunday: 3 a.m. to 8 p.m.

 These opening hours are subject to change, so check the TSA PreCheck schedule.
-Outside of the above hours, passengers will receive expedited screening in the standard checkpoint lanes, but this will differ from the PreCheck screening process.
+Outside the above hours, passengers receive expedited screening in the standard checkpoint lanes, which differs from the TSA PreCheck screening process.

 Hot Tip: TSA PreCheck can be especially helpful for travelers who regularly fly out of LAS, as it consistently falls within the 5 U.S. airports with the longest average security wait times